tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "So I thought I would pack it up up" I could barely speak.

-Blane looked me over, like he was assessing if what I told was true.
+Blane looked me over, like he was assessing if what I told him was true.

 "Did you look inside the container?" he said